Section XII - Student Services

 XII D 2

-To provide a system whereby a student may appeal decisions which are felt to be unjustified or in violation of his/her rights
+To provide a system whereby a student may appeal decisions which are felt to be unjustified or in violation of their rights

-- Academic Grievance – academic matters where students have a grievance.
-Areas for appeal include, but are not limited to, classroom procedures, charges of unfair treatment by an instructor, charges of unfair grades given by an instructor, course requirements that differ substantially from those set forth in the syllabus, and the right to participate in College-sponsored activities.
+B. Academic Grievance – Academic matters where students have a grievance.
+Areas for appeal include, but are not limited to, classroom procedures, charges of unfair treatment by an instructor, charges of unfair grades given by an instructor, course requirements that differ substantially from those set forth in the syllabus, and the right to participate in college-sponsored academic activities.

-- Standard Grievance Procedure - The following procedure is to be used to resolve a grievance.
+A. Standard Grievance Procedure - The following procedure is to be used to resolve a matter of student concern or dissatisfaction within the College's control and not the exceptions listed in section (I.A) above.
 Once this procedure of due process has begun, students who want to continue to pursue due process must follow the procedure and may not circumvent steps in the procedure and go prematurely to a higher authority.

 Contact Information for Standard Grievances